 Frontier FiOS Packages and Bundles

-It is unclear why Frontier FiOS chose to name their service packages to be indistinguishable from Verizon’s.
+It is unclear why Frontier FiOS chose to name their internet service packages to be indistinguishable from Verizon’s.
 Nevertheless, we’ll run through each of their major packages in detail so that you won’t get them confused.

 If you are a stickler for bargains, the internet-only source will give you the no-frills service you crave at a price point you will love.